Physics-50/Module-3/docs/superweak1.md

 For each of the five (the angle of the diffraction grating, plus the four listed above) potential sources of uncertainty listed above, wiggle the parameter over the suggested range and record the variation in $$x$$.
 Since this is just an exploratory wiggling of parameters, you do not need to perform repeated trials of these tests.
 It should take you about 15 minutes to wiggle all the parameters.

+**The takeaway from this parameter-wiggling exercise is that the parameters that cause a larger variation in $$x$$ should be reset before each $$x$$ measurement once we start collecting data in earnest next week.
+The ones that don't make much difference in $$x$$ do not need to be reset.**

 MINIQUESTION:
 list parameters with ranges.
-How important is this source of uncertainty in x? little medium alot

-**The takeaway from this parameter-wiggling exercise is that the parameters that cause a larger variation in $$x$$ should be reset before each $$x$$ measurement once we start collecting data in earnest next week.
-The ones that don't make much difference in $$x$$ do not need to be reset.**
+Check all that must be reset before each measurement of $$x$$, ie. on all that cause a significant variation in $$x$$ over the range explored.

 ## Investigating systematic errors